exvertus/thomasflanigan/content/tech/blog/jenkins-how-to.md

-I have a few automation projects nearing the top of my to-do list (there is a lot of repetitive work to do when you post and sell art online... yikes!), so I recently dusted off [my repo's](https://github.com/exvertus/jenkins) code to turn my personal Jenkins instance back on.
+I have a few automation projects nearing the top of my to-do list (there is a lot of repetitive work to do when you post and sell art online... yikes!), so I recently dusted off [my rep's](https://github.com/exvertus/jenkins) to turn my personal Jenkins instance back on.
 In updating it, I was reminded that it was a bit of process settling on a fully-declaritive solution I liked, so I wanted to make a post about what I learned in case anyone finds themselves walking down the same path.